Helping a loved one: Recognize warning signs and find support

 A family approach

-How to recognize addiction
+How to recognize when someone needs help

-It is not always obvious when use or distress has crossed into something that needs treatment.
 For substance use, the National Institute on Drug Abuse suggests asking whether the person:

 • Has escalated how much or how often they drink or use